mellor-lab/mellor-lab.github.io/_sources/contents/projects/olm-placecells.md

 ::::

-*hippocampal pyramidal neurons activity during spatial navigation*
+*Hippocampal pyramidal neurons activity during spatial navigation*

 ### Aim:
 We aim to investigate how OLM interneurons regulate synaptic plasticity leading to place cell formation and maintenance of their stability over multiple environments.